 The purpose of the Young Rotary Leader Committee is to build the future of Seattle Rotary by strengthening our network of young members to one another and the club at large.
 We connect young Rotarians socially and professionally through:

 - Monthly happy hours that are open to all club members and their non-Rotary guests.
 These take place the second Thursday of each month from 5-7 PM.
 Check the Totem or Facebook page for location details.

 The YRL Committee also hosts a reserved table during Seattle Rotary’s regularly scheduled lunch meeting on the second Wednesday of each month.
 The best way to stay in the loop about upcoming events is to join the YRL Committee email list.
 This is open to all club members.
 Please contact the YRL Committee Chairs to be added.

 Seattle Rotary offers a special Young Rotary Leader membership program featuring reduced fees for candidates who are 35 or younger.
 Please contact the YRL Chairs or Rotary Office for more information.

-Rotary invocations are prepared and given appropriate to the occasion and the program of the day and are sensitive to the diversity, interests and needs of Rotarians.
-Both clergy and lay people — normally members of our club — give the opening prayer at the regular Wednesday noon meeting.
+Rotary inspirations are prepared and given appropriate to the occasion and the program of the day and are sensitive to the diversity, interests, and needs of Rotarians.
+Both clergy and lay people — normally members of our club — give the opening inspiration at the regular Wednesday noon meeting.